transcovo/node-amqp-bus/README.md

 If you use a generator just throw an error to `nack` the message.
+Be careful, a throw nack the message.
+Thus the message is re-inserted in the queue.
+You need to handle the number of times a message can be queued before being dismissed.
+For example, a message with a bas format will always throw.
+So there is a risk to be in a infinite loop.

     yield client.listen('your-exchange', 'the-queue', 'the-key', function* (message, fields) {
       yield ...